 Workshops can store some extra raw materials on their grounds, which helps to even out their production.
 Like most industries, workshops make undesirable neighbors.
 They need good road access to their workforce, to the raw material producer that supplies them, and to the warehouse that takes their output.

 OIL, POTTERY AND FURNITURE

-When oil workshops receive olives from an olive farm, they make oil.
-Clay pits take clay to pottery workshops, which produce pottery.
-Timber yards send their output to
+hen oil workshops receive olives from an olive farm, they make oil.
+Clay pits take clay to pottery